tankbottoms/vebanny-bannyverse-on-chain/README.md

 The Banny is created by using it's attributes from the metadata file.

-## Sanity check Bannies and tag incompatible assets
+## Sanity check Bannies and tag incompatible assets (i.e. the Banny Grid)

 TLDR;